System

 The majority of those hours were flown IFR in support of oil exploration and production operations, worldwide.
 In fact Brian has flown in over 40 different countries, some of which don’t exist anymore.

 Brian spent five years as the Vice President Safety for CHC Helicopters International where he saw first hand the need for and value of human factors training for all personnel.
+Brian is also fully trained on ISO 9000 and is a certified lead auditor.

 On retirement he decided that he would enjoy doing his part to making our industry safer by helping to train the human to recognize what causes them to make an error and what safety nets they can put in place to avoid making that error.